fhollenbach/RCrashcourse/CourseNotes.md

 </center>

-It is good practice to add plenty of comments to your rscripts, so that others can understand what you are doing (and why).
+It is good practice to add plenty of comments to your rscripts.
+This is done so that others can understand what you are doing (and why).
 It will also help your future self when you open old code.
 The comments will help you remember why you wrote certain code and what your reasoning was.
 Remember, we can include comments using the `#` symbol.
 Anything in a line behind the `#` symbol will not be executed by *R*.

 ``` r
 # this is our first rscript